Smash TV: Development

-Mark Turmell recounted: "When Hasbro pulled the plug on an interactive movie project I was working on, I went to Williams to design coin-op games.
+In a 1995 interview with GamePro magazine, programmer Mark Turmell recounted: "When Hasbro pulled the plug on an interactive movie project I was working on, I went to Williams to design coin-op games.
 I moved to Chicago, hired John Tobias, and together we did our first coin-op, Smash T.V."
 The announcer in the game is voiced by sound designer Paul Heitsch.
-The script was created by the game's composer and sound designer Jon Hey.
+The script was written by the game's composer and sound designer Jon Hey.

-Originally, the arcade game shipped without the Pleasure Dome bonus level implemented, although there was text mentioning it in the game.
-The design team had not been sure that players would actually get to the end of the game.
-However, many players did finish the game and after arcade operators informed Williams of player complaints of being unable to finish it, the company sent out a new revision that included the Pleasure Dome level.
+The arcade game originally shipped without the Pleasure Dome bonus level implemented, although dialogue in the game alluded to its existence.
+The design team excluded the level from the game's initial release, fearing that not enough players would make it to the end of the game.
+However, many players who reached the end of the game lodged complaints with arcade operators after being unable to complete the final level.
+Upon being informed of these complaints, Williams sent a revised game to arcades that included the Pleasure Dome level.

 Ports

-Smash TV was ported to the Nintendo Entertainment System, Super Nintendo Entertainment System, Game Gear, Master System, and Sega Genesis.
-Ocean Software published ports for the ZX Spectrum, Commodore 64, Amstrad CPC, Atari ST, and Amiga.
+Smash TV was converted to multiple home video game consoles: the Nintendo Entertainment System, Super NES, Game Gear, Master System, and Genesis/Mega Drive.
+British software development company Ocean Software published versions for ZX Spectrum, Commodore 64, Amstrad CPC, Atari ST, and Amiga.

-On some home systems such as the NES, players have the option to use the directional pad on the second controller to control the direction the character will shoot on-screen.
-Using this option for both players requires a multitap.
+On some home systems, players have the option to use a directional pad on the second controller to control the direction the character will shoot on-screen.
+Using this option for both players requires a multitap peripheral.
 The dual control aspect of the game works particularly well on the SNES, as its four main buttons, A, B, X and Y, are laid out like a D-pad, enabling the player to shoot in one direction while running in another.

 Reception

-The arcade game was generally well received.
-The Amusement & Music Operators Association (AMOA) gave it the "most innovative game" award in 1990.

-The home conversions of Smash TV received positive to mixed reviews.
+Smash T.V. was generally well-received by critics and the public.
+It received the "most innovative game" award from the Amusement & Music Operators Association (AMOA) in 1990.
+The various ports of Smash TV to home entertainment and computer systems received positive to mixed reviews.

-The Amiga version scored 895 out of a possible 1,000 in a UK magazine review, and the Spectrum magazine CRASH awarded the ZX version 97%, making it a Crash Smash.
+The Amiga version scored 895/1,000 in a review by Advanced Computer Entertainment magazine, and the Spectrum magazine CRASH awarded the ZX version 97%, dubbing it a "Crash Smash".